 Metal braces are doctor supervised orthodontic treatments and require monthly dental visits to monitor progress, tighten wires and change rubber bands.
 They vary in cost and range between $3,500 and $7,000, based on complexity of treatment.

-Zenyum Invisible Braces are $2,400, 70% more affordable than other alternatives on the market.
+Zenyum Invisible Braces are $2,400, 70% more affordable than other clear braces alternatives.
 You can either make a one time payment or pay in monthly installments of $800 over three months.

 Zenyum is not DIY orthodontics, it’s innovative healthcare.
 We are transforming the inequitable nature of the dental landscape by providing an effective, affordable and cutting-edge solution, not to mention one that is safe and dentist monitored!